Visit Mystic Seaport Museum by Sea!

 Mystic Seaport is the nation's leading maritime museum.
 Discover American maritime history first-hand as you climb aboard tall ships, stroll through a 19th-century coastal village, explore exhilarating exhibits, and watch a working preservation shipyard in action.

 Capt.
-Jack will give you a personal behind the scenes tour of the Museum!
-As you enter the Museum from the sea you will be transformed back into the 19th century.
+Jack will give you a private behind the scene tour of the Museum!
+As you enter the Museum from the sea you will be feel as you stepped back in time to the 19th century.
 Capt.
 Jack will share with you the stories that are behind each exhibit, a history lesson while touching the artifacts that come alive.
 The story of America is represented through the preservation of these National Treasures’.
 Capt.
 Jack will take you places that the public does not have access to.
 A story teller at heart, Capt Jack will bring to life Captain Thomas Lander and his bride's 1863 voyage aboard the Whaleship Charles W Morgan.

 Be amazed by the story of the young woman Henny Sondig and the brave crew of Gerda III, a light house supply ship that saved 300 Jewish men, women and children from Nazi concentration camps and over 700 soldiers.
 Learn how ordinary Danish citizens who were outraged by the Nazi plan to deport Jews to the death camps used the sea as an underground railroad.
 The Danish people mounted a spontaneous effort that saved more than 7,000 of their Jewish neighbors - almost the entire Jewish population of Denmark.

-Have a tour of one of the last steamers, Steamboat SABINO as she undergoes a major restoration and marvel at her coal fired compound steam engine, original to the boat.
+Take a ride on one of the last steamers, Steamboat SABINO.Marvel at her coal fired compound steam engine, original to the boat.

 Have a “Raider’s of The Lost Arch” experience when Capt.
 Jack unlocks the Museum's acre of historic water craft stored in one very large former velvet mill building.
 Touch rowing shells, skiffs, dories, catboats, original whitehall, pulling boats, Rangley lake boats, Adirondack guide boats, tenders, birch bark canoes,outboard racing boats, Inuit skin boats, canoes, Oyster- Tonging dugout (1824), ice boats, original sunfish, sloops, Ketches, John Alden designed VIREO, FDR's Campobello sailboat...